5nizza/5nizza.github.io/_posts/2016-02-05-note-on-estimator-based-reactive-partial-info-synthesis.md

 is EXPTIME, which is often impractical.
 Can we get PTIME?

-In the paper, the authors suggest to loose completeness at the cost of PTIME procedure.
+In the paper, the authors suggest to lose completeness but gain the PTIME procedure.
 But the degree of lost completeness is somewhat "manageable" by designers: designers specify what information should be tracked from the surroundings (thus, we use human expertise).

-In other words, in the EXPTIME procedure, we automatically track as much as possible.
+In other words, in the complete (EXPTIME) procedure, we automatically track everything possible.
 If something can be learned, we learn it.
 In the proposed procedure, designers restrict what should actually be tracked.